Henderson, NV Car Accident Lawyer

 If your case settles during trial, it will still be faster than waiting for a jury decision.

-Whose Insurance Pays for Car Accidents in Henderson?
+Whose Insurance Pays for a Car Accident in Henderson?

 If everyone is following the law, all drivers involved in a crash will have auto insurance.
 The basic state minimum insurance is “liability insurance,” which covers the damages that you cause in a crash rather than your own injuries.
 Under this system, the at-fault driver’s insurance pays for damages.